brainhack-zurich/brainhack-zurich.github.io/README.md

 ## Projects

-Participants can propose projects that they would like to work on during the hackathon or join an existing projects.
+Participants can propose projects that they would like to work on during the hackathon or join an existing project.
 The projects will be listed on our website.
 To propose a project, fill out [this form](https://goo.gl/forms/Pk14z4UyX2mUc2er1).
 **A list of projects can be found [here](projects.html)**

 ## Registration and further information